tkiat/my-writings-public/blog/software/firmware/coreboot-from-libreboot.md

 # coreboot: How to Flash It on Top of Libreboot Thinkpad X200.

-coreboot and Libreboot are open-source replacements of BIOS and UEFI, a firmware to perform hardware initialization during the boot.
-They are not only generally faster than their closed-source counterparts, but also can mitigate or even remove some potential backdoors (like Intel ME) from the hardware.
+coreboot and Libreboot are open-source replacements of BIOS and UEFI: firmware to perform hardware initialization during the boot.
+They are not only generally faster than their closed-source counterparts but also less or not at all affected by some potential backdoors (like Intel ME).

 I had Libreboot installed on my two laptops and it worked fine for my use case (Debian system) but then I wanted to get my hand dirty with blob-free coreboot.
-I heard that Libreboot doesn't support Windows but coreboot does so it should give me more flexibility. coreboot also gives a selection of payload out of the box, unlike Libreboot.
+I heard that Libreboot doesn't support Windows but coreboot does so it should give me more flexibility. coreboot also gives a selection of payloads out of the box, more than those of Libreboot.

 ## coreboot vs Libreboot

-- Libreboot is not a fork of coreboot, rather it is downstream of coreboot plus some other tools.
+- Libreboot is not a fork of coreboot.
+It is rather the downstream of coreboot plus some other tools.
 - coreboot supports more devices but mostly comes with some binary blobs whereas Libreboot strictly has no binary blob but supports fewer devices.
 - coreboot doesn't provide binary release which means you have to compile yourself (have fun!) whereas Libreboot supplies both binary and source releases.
 I would recommend Libreboot binary release for a first-time flasher as it reduces risks and you can always convert to coreboot later.
 Obviously, check yout laptop model to see if it is Libreboot-compatible.

 ## How Did I Flash It?

-On top of what I am going to write below, I found these resources useful.
+I found these resources useful on top of this article.

 - [https://operand.ca/2018/02/22/liberating-a-x200.html](https://operand.ca/2018/02/22/liberating-a-x200.html)
 - [https://www.coreboot.org/Board:lenovo/x200](https://www.coreboot.org/Board:lenovo/x200)